roel-kuiper/tofu-sentiment-analysis/README.md

 # tofu-sentiment-analysis

+This repository is for the sentiment analysis part of the [tool](scraper.pgrond.nl) developed for the TOFU project, led by [Dr. Tamara Metze-Burghouts](https://www.linkedin.com/in/tamara-metze-0a9b354/) of Wageningen University and Research.
+This project was done as an internship, for european credits, at the University of Amsterdam, supervised by [Prof. dr. Paul Groth](https://github.com/pgroth).

 ## What is the TOFU project?

 The [TOFU](https://www.wur.nl/en/Research-Results/Chair-groups/Social-Sciences/Public-Administration-and-Policy-Group/Research/Research-Projects-of-the-Public-Administration-and-Policy-Group/TOFU-Traveling-of-Framed-Facts-and-Uncertainties.htm) project aims to better understand and democratize the mechanisms underlying so termed